Team-Developer-Hub/Javi/README.md

 For example:
 dog="boston_terrier"

-All of the things we've shown here should look ike this:
+All of the things we've shown here should look like this: </br>
 ![unknown](https://user-images.githubusercontent.com/97399129/151438938-4f0207f5-8ea7-498d-ab43-96f149de6a09.png)